About African Vultures

 Necrosyrtes monachus

-CJ Temminck described the Hooded Vulture in 1823.
-This species is currently the only member of the genus Necrosyrtes in the Accipitridae family of Aves.
+Described by CJ Temminck in 1823, the Hooded Vulture is the sole member of the genus Necrosyrtes.

 STATUS